TakeprofitTechnology/ReleaseNotes/Takeprofit hub.md

 ## Version 2025.11.05.362 (5 November, 2025)
 ### Changes
 * Additional confirmation when saving the price channels rules is added.
-* It is possible now to use masks in Symbols filters of all tables (orders, deals, positions, etc.).
+* It is possible now to use masks in Symbols filters of all tables (orders, active orders, deals, positions, position history, account history).

 ## Version 2025.10.31.594 (31 October, 2025)
 ### Changes